-Through our advisory board, which met regularly throughout the year, the company has deep sector expertise which enables us to identify segments and opportunities early.
-We have a proven execution capability and an experienced, collaborative international team with an active management approach to investments.
+Through our advisory board, the company has deep sector expertise which enables us to identify segments and opportunities early.
+We have an experienced team with an active management approach to investments and the ability to scale and add capabilities as we bring in new funds for investment.